AnmolSinha1201/ProfanityChecker/README.md

 - While testing on local machine, ensure that service is running and appropriate environment variables are present.
 - General improvent ideas are also present in respecive readmes.

+## Improvements
+- A CI/CD pipleine should be set up for deployment, thus automating the entire process.
+- Other improvements are mentioned in their respective READMEs.

 ## Deployment details
 The full template is (obtained from AWS template):
 <br />